-We all find ourselves in desperate places, in need of a place to pour out our sorrow.
+We all find ourselves in desperate places.

 We all have hard days, hard seasons, and we’ve got to learn how to communicate with God even amidst those really, really hard places.

 Oftentimes I’ve found it hard when I’m struggling to know what to do with all this stuff that’s going on inside of me, because of all the stuff that’s going on outside of me.

 Either way, we all have those hard places.
 Yet as believers, we have so much hope!

 We can pour our hearts out to the God of universe with confidence that He will hear us.

 Trust in Him at all times, O people.
 Pour out your heart before him.
 God is a refuge for us.

 — Psalm 62:8